What You Need to Know About Short Term Disability Benefits And Pregnancy

 Was the Pregnancy a Pre-Existing Condition?

-This first thing to consider is (a) how long you were with the employer before taking leave for a pregnancy; (b) when the Short Term Disability coverage took effect; (c) whether you were pregnant before the STD insurance coverage took effect; and (d) whether there is a “pre-existing condition exclusion” in the short term disability policy.
+The first thing to consider is (a) how long you were with the employer before taking leave for a pregnancy; (b) when the Short Term Disability coverage took effect; (c) whether you were pregnant before the STD insurance coverage took effect, and (d) whether there is a “pre-existing condition exclusion” in the short term disability policy.

-It is very common for short term disability policies through employers to consider pregnancy a pre-existing condition.
-If there is a pre-existing condition exclusion and you were pregnant when the STD coverage took effect, you may not be eligible for STD benefits relating to a pregnancy until 12 months after the short-term disability coverage took effect.
+It is very common for short-term disability policies through employers to consider pregnancy a pre-existing condition.
+If there is a pre-existing condition exclusion and you were pregnant when the STD coverage took effect, you may not be eligible for STD benefits relating to pregnancy until 12 months after the short-term disability coverage took effect.